-3. Historical contingency in the research of AJR
+3 Historical Contingency in the Research of AJR

 AJR (2001) is a prime example of historical natural experiments generating effects that persist to shape contemporary development outcomes.
-While persistent impacts of institutional change arising from critical junctures (e.g., colonialism) are a central feature of the broader body of work by AJR, we believe that historical contingency is just as central.
-Historical contingency plays two roles in their analysis of natural experiments.
+While persistent impacts of institutional change arising from critical junctures (e.g., colonialism) are a central feature of AJR's broader body of work, we believe that historical contingency is just as central.
+Historical contingency plays two roles in AJR's analysis of natural experiments.

 First, in much of their work, historically contingent events - critical junctures such as colonization by European powers - generate exogenous variation exploited in their empirical analyses.
-This is in line with a historiographical tradition emphasizing contingency, as opposed to historical determinism, and is also reflected in the concept of critical junctures discussed in the later work by Acemoglu and Robinson (2012, 2019).
+This is in line with a historiographical tradition emphasizing contingency, as opposed to historical determinism, and is also reflected in the concept of critical junctures discussed in the later work by (Acemoglu and Robinson, 2012, 2019).5